 Schwab is the granddaddy of discount brokerages and is carrying this tradition to its online offering—although it is looking more like a traditional brokerage all the time.
-It offers its own research and clients can work with an investment advisor or Schwab will manage their account for them.
+It offers its own research and clients can work with an investment adviser or Schwab will manage the account for you.

 E*Trade gets high marks for its range of offerings including banking and mutual funds.
 The company has absorbed several other brokerage firms and is now a significant player in the online stock trading market.
 Like its competitors, active traders get lower rates on their trades.

 Fidelity shows up at the top or near the top of almost every ranking of online stock trading brokers.
-They are not the least expensive, but top most lists in customer satisfaction.
-Fidelity is known for its research and investors can talk to advisors face-to-face at one of the many Fidelity investment centers.
+It is not the least expensive, but top most lists in customer satisfaction.
+Fidelity is known for its research and investors can talk to advisers face-to-face at one of the many Fidelity investment centers.

-One of the advantages of a brokerage account is consolidating your investment activity in one account cutting down paperwork.
-Firstrade topped a survey by Kiplinger as the online stock trading broker offering the most no-load mutual funds without a transaction fee.
+One of the advantages of a brokerage account is consolidating your investment activity in one account and cutting down paperwork.
+Firstrade topped a 2018 survey by Kiplinger as the online stock trading broker offering the most commission-free exchange-traded funds (ETFs).

 Muriel Siebert may not have the marketing muscle of other online stock trading sites but it is a solid brokerage house worth your look.
 The company receives high marks for customer service and research.
 The fee structure is straightforward and easy to understand.

-Despite its name, this online stock trading site offers accounts that trade just about any type of security you want including options, stocks, mutual funds, exchange-traded funds, futures and more.
+Despite its name, this online stock trading site offers accounts that trade just about any type of security you want including options, stocks, mutual funds, exchange-traded funds, futures, and more.
 This site is easy to use and gets to the point.
-Not the cheapest, but tops in functionality.
+It's not the cheapest, but it's tops in functionality.

-Scottrade’s claim to fame is superior customer satisfaction as noted in J.D Power and Associates survey of online brokers.
+Scottrade’s claim to fame is superior customer satisfaction as noted in J.D Power and Associates' 2018 survey of online brokers.
 Commissions are on the low side and transactions are processed quickly.

-TD Ameritrade is another brokerage that is the result of mergers (Ameritrade was one of the merged companies and it has been around for a number of years).
+TD Ameritrade is another brokerage that is the result of mergers.
+(Ameritrade was one of the merged companies and it has been around for a number of years.)
 The company has a large selection of mutual funds and is noted for its responsiveness to customer inquiries.
 It also offers the online brokerage Thinkorswim.

-The financial services powerhouse Wells Fargo has an online stock trading site that fits it image of comprehensive services.
-You are offered five different levels of accounts depending on whether you want a strictly independent trading account or a version of their managed accounts.
+The financial services powerhouse Wells Fargo has an online stock trading site that fits its image of comprehensive services.
+Five different levels of accounts are available, depending on whether you want a strictly independent trading account or a version of their managed accounts.
 Investors looking for a single place to find all their financial services will find Wells Fargo a good place to start.